jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ### Variety in repetition

+Research shows that repeatedly practicing the same thing over and over is actually harmful in several ways.
+Instead of mindless repetition, a more effective approach is to analyze a particular subject and practice it from multiple angles.

+Varying rhythm, dynamics, accents, and articulation keeps practice interesting, helps to solve technical problems, improves the ability to effect musical nuance, and trains us to make sophisticated adjustments in real time to adapt to unexpected circumstances.

 ## How to use this book

 This book does not present a step-by-step method for learning guitar.